blowb/blowb-doc/setup-host/postfix.rst

 =================

 `Postfix`_ is a mail server.
-Postfix on the host system will serve two purposes: sends admin notification mails to your email inbox, and acts as the mailer for the Internet services we will install later (such as registering email confirmation, notification, etc).
+Postfix on the host system will serve two purposes: sends admin notification mails to our email inbox, and acts as the mailer for the Internet services we will install later (such as registering email confirmation, notification, etc).
 In this section, we will configure a minimal postfix instance, e.g. no associated domain, no incoming mails from outside accepted.